Professor Dr. Jussi Rintanen

 applicative research in Computer Science.

-A main strand in his research has been in automated reasoning,
+A main strand in Rintanen's research has been in automated reasoning,

 constraint programming and combinatorial search, and their applications

-in constructing software systems that are difficult to construct
+in constructing intelligent software systems that are very difficult

-Dr Rintanen obtained his PhD degree in Computer Science from the Helsinki University of Technology in 1997, held research and teaching positions at the universities of Ulm and Freiburg between 1997 and 2005, including obtaining the German professor level research and teaching qualifications (Venia Legendi, Habilitation) at the University of Freiburg in 2005, and worked in Australia from January 2006 until September 2012, as a Principal Researcher at National ICT Australia until March 2011 in various roles as a deputy program leader, project leader of multiple projects, and the leader of the Planning and Diagnosis group, and as an Adjunct Associate Professor at the Australian National University (Canberra) and at Griffith University (Brisbane).
+Prof. Rintanen obtained his PhD degree in Computer Science from the Helsinki University of Technology in 1997, held research and teaching positions at the universities of Ulm and Freiburg between 1997 and 2005, and worked in Australia from January 2006 until September 2012, including as a Principal Researcher at National ICT Australia in various roles as a deputy program leader, project leader of multiple projects, and the leader of the Planning and Diagnosis group, and as an Adjunct Associate Professor at the Australian National University (Canberra) and at Griffith University (Brisbane).
 Further details in CV.

 discrete and hybrid systems control (planning), monitoring, and diagnosis,

-in applications such as the Smart Grid (intelligent electricity networks)
+as well as the Smart Grid (intelligent electricity networks).

-More recently, Dr Rintanen's research has addressed the construction of complex large-scale software systems in knowledge-intensive domains: information systems are synthesized automatically from formal high-level specifications.
-This leads to immense cost and time savings, increases the quality, flexibility and modifiability of software, and reduces the need for testing and validation.
+More recently, Prof. Rintanen's research has addressed the construction of complex large-scale software systems in knowledge-intensive domains: software is synthesized automatically from formal high-level specifications.
+This leads to immense cost and time savings in comparison to conventional software engineering, increases the quality, flexibility and modifiability of software, reduces the testing and validation effort, as well as enables more exhaustive and thorough automated validation methods.
+A longer term objective in the research is the deeper and deeper embedding of intelligence in all manner of software systems, as well as the design and management of organizational processes by automated means.